Staypuff/GCDProject/Codebook.md

 [89] "AngleZGravityMean"

-The summarized data in the separate data set consist of the averages (mean) of the above variables by activity and by subject as required by the project overview.
+The summarized data in the "average.txt" dataset consist of means of the above variables by activity and by subject as required by the project overview.
 The variables are averages of previously derived means and standard deviations, retaining the same units.
+The columns are listed below:

  [1] "Activity"
  [2] "Subject"